woow3d/addon_offset_object/README.md

 ## 🔹 Contact

 - GitHub: [https://github.com/Jackals-work/addon_offset_object](https://github.com/Jackals-work/addon_offset_object)
-- Blender Community:Jackals
+- Blender Community: Jackals

 ---

-### 🌟 Thank you for using "Offset Objects By Name"!
+### 🌟 Thank you for using "Offset Objects By Name or Select"!
 Star ⭐, share, and contribute to the Blender community!